imlyxann/Readme/README.md

 I use Spigot (Paper), Bungeecord, Velocity !

-I use MongoDb and Redis as database
+I use MongoDb, Redis and Mysql as database